prabhuomkar/smriti/docs/NOTES.md

 - API-first techniques and then build Web UI & Mobile Apps
 - Demos can include: deployment on Fly, Heroku, other SaaS, hosting on Raspberry Pis and dockerized deployment on Cloud
 - Logging to make sure consistency across several components
+- Give a comparison of supported file formats between Google Photos and Pensieve

 ## Database Design